fabiandev/ts-runtime/README.md

 Specifies if the generated file should be imported on top of every entry file.

+#### excludeLib
+Type: `boolean`
+Default: false

+Specifies if the library import on top of every file should be omitted.

 #### force
 Type: `boolean`
 Default: false